 That’s why Alliance Defending Freedom filed a lawsuit on behalf of Calvary Chapel Dayton Valley challenging Gov. Sisolak’s unconstitutional restriction of church gatherings.

 Calvary Chapel trusted that the government would eventually restore its constitutional freedoms and allow it to resume in-person worship services at the earliest opportunity.

 But that is not what happened.

 Instead, Gov. Sisolak played favorites.

-As ADF Senior Counsel Ryan Tucker put it: “The government can certainly prioritize public health and safety, but it can’t move businesses and non-religious activities to the front of the line for reopening and push churches to the back.”
+As ADF Senior Counsel Ryan Tucker, the director of ADF’s Center for Christian Ministries, put it, “The government can certainly prioritize public health and safety, but it can’t move businesses and non-religious activities to the front of the line for reopening and push churches to the back.”